Get in touch and give us some feedback about our products or just say hello.

 This Music Festival is committed to promoting and developing skills in singing, instrument playing and recitation, as well as showcasing a raft of local and visiting talent across the age groups and musical genres.

 Recently introduced classes in Gaelic, Popular Song, Piping and Percussion were well supported and received much positive feedback.
-We are delighted to include clarsach and harp classes in the 2018 festival.
+We were delighted to include clarsach and harp classes in the 2018 festival.

-The Festival 2018 will run from 17th to 24th March, and you can now download the syllabus and other information from our Info 2018 page.
-We look forward to welcoming you to our 39th festival in March .
+The Festival 2019 will run from 18th to 23rd March, and you can see our new skeleton schedule on our Info 2019 page.
+We look forward to welcoming you to our 40th festival in March .